April brings an even hotter environment to

 March through

 September, with an average maximum UV index of 12.
-A UV Index of 11, and more, symbolizes an extreme health hazard from exposure to the Sun's UV radiation for average individuals.
+A UV Index value of 11, and more, symbolizes an extreme threat to health from exposure to the Sun's UV radiation for the average person.

-Note: An average maximum UV index of 12 in April leads to these recommendations:
+Note: An average UV index of 12 in April transforms into this advice: